 - Pupil progress meetings are held on a termly basis to discuss the progress of all children.
 These discussions may highlight any problems or potential difficulties in order for further support to be planned.

 - If a pupil has needs related to more specific areas of their education, such as; fine motor skills, spelling, handwriting, aspects of numeracy etc, the pupil will be given an intervention on a 1 to 1 or small group basis to address that need.
-This will normally be run by a teaching assistant.
-The length of the intervention will vary according to need and will normally las t for a term, although some (such as speech and language therapy) may be ongoing.
+This will be run by a skilled member of the team.
+The length of the intervention will vary according to need and will normally last for a term, although some (such as speech and language therapy) may be ongoing.
 Parents and carers are kept informed about any intervention(s) that their child is receiving.

 - Occasionally a pupil may need more expert support from an outside agency such as the Speech and Language Service, the Educational Psychologist, the Educational Welfare Officer or the Team around the Family.
 Parents and carers are consulted and informed about any assessments from outside agencies and information and suggestions are shared with parents and carers.

-- The governors of Bourne Primary School are responsible for entrusting a named person, Mrs Grimes, to monitor safeguarding and child protection procedures for all pupils who attend.
+- The governors of Bourne Primary School monitor safeguarding and child protection procedures for all pupils who attend.

 How will the curriculum be matched to my childs needs?